Cholee took several theology classes during college and enjoys partaking in bible studies and diving deep into scripture.

 How to Choose the Best Books From the Bible

-Choosing a book that is short (no more than 5 chapters) or that is easy to understand and has stories or parables is the best for individuals or groups that are just starting out.
+Choosing a book that is short (no more than five chapters) or that is easy to understand and has stories or parables is the best for individuals or groups that are just starting out.
 You want to make sure the content is not only easy to read but relatable as well.
 If your group can relate to the passage it will make the session all that more heartfelt and meaningful.
 Some of my favorite beginning bible studies can be found below.

-- Genesis: Everyone knows the story of Adam & Eve, but how much do they understand of the creation story and what God is saying through out the rest of Genesis.
+- Genesis: Everyone knows the story of Adam and Eve, but how much do they understand of the creation story and what God is saying through out the rest of Genesis.
 I thoroughly enjoyed my studies through Genesis.
 Genesis 1-9 has some really thought provoking ideas and makes for a very interesting study.

 - 1 Samuel: I love the story contained within 1 Samuel 1-4.
 This is where we first are introduced to Samuel and Hannah's unfaultering faith.
 Hannah's story is relatable on so many levels which makes it more appealing for beginners.